 Some risk factors for CVD are out of your control.
 These include family history, sex, and age.
 Other risk factors can be controlled.
 These include obesity, pregnancy, having a job that requires prolonged sitting or standing, injury, surgery, and blood clots.

-- Stand or sit for a prolonged amount of time (i.e. job requirements)
+- Your job requires you to stand or sit for a prolonged amount of time

 How common is CVD?